 Loosely defined, any positive change that occurs as a result of actions taken by individuals/organizations/social communities/ movements.
 The change could be for the people living in the society, communities, environment & climate or wildlife.
 There are many different ways of measuring it.
 You would need to look for a model that suits your activities and needs.
 There are also many tools available to do impact measurement, which can make it easier for you.

 Why is it important to measure your social impact?

 It is equivalent to a financial report for a social movement

 If you are a not-for-profit social movement, you would most likely need to rely on your social impact measurement data to show your success to stakeholders.
 With the changing wind in the social sector, stakeholders want to know more than 10 beaches cleaned or 5 awareness rallies conducted.

 It can help you raise fund and attract donors

 Showing measurable impact will not just let you show the results to current stakeholders but attract more funds needed for running your movement.
 With the advent of websites like givewell.com or charitynavigators.org, it is clear that even individual donors don’t want to just give money to any organization.
 People want to be sure that the money they are giving away will be used well and to create an actual positive impact.

 Pushes us to have a more long term vision

 There is a lot of ambiguity about how to measure impact.
 Many organizations that don’t have a clear understanding of what is it, just end up defining their impact in terms of output or input.
-Whereas in reality, impact is what comes after that.
+Whereas in reality, the impact is what comes after that.
 And is in many cases related to systemic change caused by any action over time.
-So measuring your social impact can actually help you keep your head at the long term goal and make sure you stay true to your mission.
+So measuring your social impact can actually help you keep your head at the long-term goal and make sure you stay true to your mission.